Artist Residency information

 Application requirements:

-Artist name, contact, bio, portfolio of 10 images
+• Artist info: Name, contact, bio, portfolio of 10 images

-Project description.
-Describe what your project will look like, what resources and areas of Misty Hollow will be needed for the project, how the collaboration will work between the artist and scientist, and any open ended ideas that might take shape.
+• Project description: Describe what your project will look like, what resources and areas of Misty Hollow will be needed for the project, how the collaboration will work between the artist and collaborator, and any open ended ideas that might take shape.
 Please list any of the tools you will need access to and if you are interested in mentorship with the project.
 Include drawings, project image ideas, inspirational examples, past research, anything that will help get your ideas across.
+A site visit or online meeting before applying is highly encouraged.

-Community engagement ideas.
-One or more.
-For inspiration on what that can look like, please look at 2024 and 2025 artists.
+• Community engagement ideas: For inspiration on what that can look like, please look at 2024, 2025, 2026 artists.
 These ideas can be changed and expanded on.
-Once the residency starts, a more formal conversation on what community engagement can be will be planned.
+Once the residency starts, a more formal conversation on what community engagement will be planned.
 Please include any photos, drawings, research, etc that will help explain your idea.

-General draft timeline of project progress and community engagement/events times.
-This is a draft and will be solidified once the residency begins.
+• General draft timeline of project progress and community engagement/events times: This is a draft and will be solidified once the residency begins.
+Please include if you need rustic living space (a yurt with electricity, an outdoor kitchen, shower, compost toilet) Maximum use of four consecutive weeks.

-For questions about the residency, please email mistyhollowartistresidency@gmail.org
+For questions about the residency, or to schedule a call or site visit, please email mistyhollowartistresidency@gmail.org

 2025 Artist in Residence

-2025 is an invite only for one Pittsburgh artist, receiving a stipend of $2000 to create a social practice project that engages the land and the local public over the course of the summer and fall of 2025.
-Artist is given room, workspace, help, and whatever natural resources they require within reason.
-To support the public programing, Misty Hollow will connect the artist to local universities, experts, and art organizations.
+2025 was an invite only for one Pittsburgh artist, Lindsey Peck Scherloum, receiving a stipend of $2000 to create a social practice project that engaged the land and the local public over the course of the summer and fall of 2025.
+Artist was given room, workspace, help, and whatever natural resources they required.

-2025 Artist in Residence Lindsey Peck Scherloum will engage the public in the making of a collective Monument to interconnection, each person creating a small figure out of clay gathered from earth that surrounds Slippery Rock Creek.
-The audience will be prompted to consider their relationship to the Creek, to their community, and to write or think a small prayer for our future, message of appreciation to the water, or statement of intention as they create.
-The figures will be collected and assembled among the springs and running water that feed Slippery Rock Creek at Misty Hollow, eroding over time into the water and the creek and washing into it the meaning each has been imbued by its creator.
-Lindsey will provide 4-5 event based activities open to the public.
+2025 Artist in Residence Lindsey Peck Scherloum engaged the public in the making of a collective Monument to interconnection, each person created a small figure out of clay gathered from earth that surrounds Slippery Rock Creek.
+The audience was prompted to consider their relationship to the Creek, to their community, and to write or think a small prayer for the future, message of appreciation to the water, or statement of intention as they create.
+The figures were collected and placed within the Misty Hollow stream that feeds the Slippery Rock Creek, and eroded over time into the water and the creek, washing into it the meaning each has been imbued by its creator.
+Lindsey provided 4 event based activities open to the public.

 Past Events